MicrosoftDocs/visualstudio-docs/docs/ide/how-to-locate-and-organize-project-and-item-templates.md

    C:\\*VisualStudioInstallationDirectory*\Common7\IDE\ItemTemplates\VisualBasic\1033\

-### User templates

-By default, user templates are located in:

-- %USERPROFILE%\Documents\Visual Studio \<Version\>\Templates\ProjectTemplates

-- %USERPROFILE%\Documents\Visual Studio \<Version\>\Templates\ItemTemplates

-For example, the following directory contains user project templates for C#:

-   C:\Users\UserName\Documents\Visual Studio 2017\Templates\ProjectTemplates\Visual C#\

-> [!NOTE]
-> The user template location does not include locale subdirectories for localized templates.

-You can change the default directory for user templates in the **Options** dialog box, under **Projects and Solutions** > **Locations**.

-## Organizing templates
+## Organize templates

 The categories in the **New Project** and **Add New Item** dialog boxes reflect the directory structures that exist in the installed template and user template locations.
-You can modify these directory structures to organize your templates in a way that makes sense to you.
+User templates can be organized into their own categories by adding new folders to the user template directory.
+The **New Project** and **Add New Item** dialog boxes reflect any changes you make to your user template categories.

 > [!NOTE]
 > You cannot create a new category at the programming language level.
 New categories can only be created within each language.

-> [!NOTE]
-> If the directory structures for installed and user templates for a particular language are not the same (that is, there are directories under one folder but not the other), all the categories are shown in the **New Project** dialog box.

-### Organizing user templates

-User templates can be organized into their own categories by adding new folders in the user template location.
-The **New Project** dialog box reflects any changes you make to your template categories.

-#### To create new user project template categories
+### To create new user project template categories

 1. Create a folder in the programming language folder in the user project template directory.
 For example, to establish a **HelloWorld** category for C# project templates, create the following directory: